suitenumerique/conversations/README.md

 ### Run Conversations locally

 > ⚠️ The methods described below for running Conversations locally is **for testing purposes only**.
-> It is based on building Conversations using [Minio](https://min.io/) as an S3-compatible storage solution.
-> Of course you can choose any S3-compatible storage solution.

 **Prerequisite**